Timmy-124/Data-Analysis-Portfolio/README.md

 I am constantly exploring new ways to enhance my skills, with a keen interest in identifying opportunities for improvement.

  ## Portfolio Projects
- ## Coffee Shop Sales Analysis
+ ## Employee Attrition Analysis
-   ### Case Study: Sales Analysis for "Brew Bliss" Coffee Shop
+   ### Case Study: Employee Attrition Analysis for a Technology Company
    ### Overview